Ch3ster8/DT2_Assignment_2/README.md

 Write about the current state of game dev and why the layoffs Write about the understanding gained and how it was/can be applied to future learning/assignments If you could redo past assignments with new knowledge :)
+Design Variable control
+Saves
+Branching Decisions
+Documentation

 1. DT1_Assignment_1:
    * **Write about the read and writing to files**
-   * My first assignment was to make a pizza ordering system, this assignment taught me some basic programming skills, and I gained some new skills around "for loops" and "lists" which helped me throughout some of my future assignments as "for loops" and "lists" are vital building blocks in code, here I used a "for loop" to iterate through a text file for my dialogue system in my fourth assignment **(Insert code here)**.
+   * My first assignment was to make a pizza ordering system, this assignment taught me some basic programming skills, and I gained some new skills around "for loops", "lists" and reading/writing to files which helped me throughout some of my future assignments as "for loops" and "lists" are vital building blocks in code, here I used a "for loop" to iterate through a text file for my dialogue system in my fourth assignment **(Insert code here)**.
+The
    * Looking back on my code for this assignment, I can see that I learnt some crucial skills around modular coding.
 When making this assignment I had a lot of bugs and overall issues editing the code and adding on to it, every single line was tangled amongst other lines, which is what most developers call "spaghetti code", thanks to this assignment, it allowed me to learn how I failed and how to fix my mistakes, now all my functions are modular, rather than having a lot of functions like this one **(insert function here)**, I could have made a single master function like this one **(Insert better function here)** and just used the arguments to control the functions, this is what I currently do for all my code and without this assignment, I wouldn't have developed this understanding until later down the line.
    * This assignment was designed to let students fail in order to learn and develop their understanding of programming, skills gained from this assignment were used in all my future assignments, for example, here's the code for my top-down movement script in my third assignment **(insert code)**, it's clear that this code is modular and there is no "spaghetti code" which demonstrates my application of learning from this assignment.